nicholasgillespie/scalable-scss-design-system/README.md

 # Scalable SCSS Design System

-Welcome to the **Scalable SCSS Design System**!
+Welcome to the **Scalable SCSS Design System**.
 This repository offers a modular and scalable design system built with [SCSS](https://sass-lang.com/), designed for easy integration into any project.

 Inspired by [Andy Bell's](https://set.studio/) [CUBE CSS Boilerplate](https://github.com/Set-Creative-Studio/cube-boilerplate/blob/main/README.md) and incorporating the [CUBE CSS methodology](https://cube.fyi/), the system provides consistent design application and maintainability.
 It integrates the file architecture and class naming conventions from the in-development [W3C design system](https://design-system.w3.org/), providing an organized and efficient structure.